Skip to content

 Rolling the 26 labels up into five engineering pillars makes the pattern clearer:

-The 2,169 observations in the concrete-and-structure and envelope-and-water pillars combined are not a coincidence.
+Together, the concrete-and-structure and envelope-and-water pillars account for roughly half of all observations.
+That is not a coincidence.
 Ontario restoration work is predominantly water management and the consequences of water management failure.
 When water gets into a reinforced concrete assembly, the resulting corrosion, spalling, and membrane reinstatement work shows up in field review reports for years afterward.

 Report length and observation density

 Reports in the corpus are shorter than many engineers expect.
-The median report is 553 words - shorter than the article you are reading - and the middle 50% of reports fall between 440 and 685 words.
-The longest 10% run past 872 words and tend to be final-review summaries covering multiple phases.
-The shortest 10% are progress notes of 371 words or fewer, usually produced during the middle of a multi-month repair when the engineer is visiting weekly.
+The median field review runs a few hundred words, shorter than the article you are reading, and the middle half fall between roughly 270 and 590 words.
+The longest tenth run past 800 words and tend to be final-review summaries covering multiple phases.
+The shortest are progress notes of a couple hundred words, usually produced during the middle of a multi-month repair when the engineer is visiting weekly.

 Observation density matches this pattern.
-The median report contains 7 observations, the 75th-percentile report contains 10, and the 90th-percentile report contains 16.
+The median field review contains 5 observations, the 75th-percentile report contains 8, and the 90th-percentile report contains 13.
 Five to ten substantive observations per visit is the central tendency; the corpus rarely shows the kind of 30-item walkthrough list that some firm templates encourage.

 Photo evidence is near-universal, and photo density is high